59 Powerful Examples of Conversion-Driven Website Copy You Need to See

 - Am I offering social proof to validate my products?

 Don’t settle for less.
 Follow these 60+ powerful examples (in no particular order) to upgrade your website copy:

 Maptive’s copy quickly tells visitors how they are different from the competition.
 Using three carefully picked adjectives, the company establishes itself with a product designed for a specific user.
 It also informs the buyer that simplicity is their motto, and no skill is required to get started.

-ContentMarketer touts its ability to help you in minutes.
-On the homepage, a visitor can easily sign up for a free trial and see the tool in action.
-For an added bonus, the platform also gives social proof by mentioning its features in Forbes, Inc., and Entrepreneur.
+MailShake touts its many different uses.
+On the homepage, a visitor can easily sign up or request a demo and see the tool in action.
+For an added bonus, the platform also gives social proof by mentioning it has thousands of customers.

 KlientBoost offers a clean design.
 Rather than inundating customers with examples of their work, the team gives interested buyers three examples from their portfolio.
 They emphasize high-quality, custom designs by dismissing “cheesy templates.”
 Their focus is helping consumers achieve higher conversion rates through customization.